code-mage/pythonTest/README.md

 8. [ ] Nested Functions

 TODO

 1. [ ] Function that prints the next value in the fibbonacci sequence, given last two values
 2. [ ] Use 1 to print the first 'x' values(taken by input) of a fibbonacci sequence.
+3. [ ] Add each place value in an int till you are left with a single digit number -> 753967 -> 37 -> 10 -> 1
+4. [ ] Given an array of n length, with values between 0 to n, find the one missing value.
+(There is a creative way to do this :), let's see if you can find it)
+5. [ ] Given an integer, check if it is a power of thee (as in 3 or 9 or 27 or 81 i.e. 3^0, 3^1, 3^2, 3^3, 3^4, 3^5, 3^6...)